-Note: This document contains side effect information about naratriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Amerge.
+Note: This page contains information about the side effects of naratriptan.
+Some of the dosage forms included on this document may not apply to the brand name Amerge.

-Some side effects of Amerge may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Amerge may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer